-We spend the night at a comfortable lodge near Lake Nakuru National Park.
+We spend our second night at a comfortable lodge inside Lake Nakuru National Park.
 Enjoy the beautiful views of the lake and surrounding bush, perhaps even spotting animals and birds.

 We head south to the town of Narok, stopping for lunch before continuing our journey to the spectacular Masai Mara Park.
-We keep a look out for game as we make our way to our overnight camp near the Masai Mara Game Reserve.
+We watch for game species as we make our way to our tented camp near Masai Mara Game Reserve.

-This evening we have dinner at our camp and listen to the chorus of different animal sounds in the bush around us.
-Located near the Masai Mara Game Park, our luxury tented camp looks out over the savannahs and woodlands of Masai Mara.
-We stay in permanent tents fitted with double beds, featuring en suite bathrooms.
+This evening we have dinner at our camp beside a river and listen to the chorus of animal sounds in the bush around us.
+Located in a private conservancy near the Masai Mara Game Park, our luxury tented camp looks out over the hills and wilderness.
+We stay in permanent tents fitted with beds, featuring en-suite bathrooms.

 The Masai Mara Reserve covers 1510km² of incredible wide-open landscapes and fertile riverine woodlands, following the looping meanders of the Mara and Talek rivers in Kenya.
 One glimpse is enough to explain its appeal; it is typical open savannah, with a mass of amazing wildlife.

 Wherever you go in the vast Masai Mara you will see a frequent amount of wildlife such as Masai giraffe, baboons, warthogs, bat eared foxes, grey jackals, spotted hyena, topis, impala, hartebeests, wildebeest.
 Elephants, buffaloes, zebras and hippos are also found in great numbers.
 It is also common to see lions either basking after a heavy meal, or surveying the plains for their next meal.
 Cheetahs and leopards are harder to spot but reasonably common.